luludotdev/faceapp.js/README.md

 ## ⚠️ Warning
 `faceapp.js` is an **unofficial** reverse-engineering of the mobile clients and the servers they interact with.
 This means that it is subject to any of their limitations.
-This includes their rate limits. **I will not attempt to bypass this as that would break their terms of service**, please stop asking <3.
+This includes their rate limits. **I will not attempt to bypass this as that would break their terms of service**, please stop asking ❤.

-*USE AT YOUR OWN RISK.*
+***USE AT YOUR OWN RISK.***

+### Rate Limits
+**NOTE:** These are just an estimation based on my own testing.
+The FaceApp servers only accept 100 requests in a 10 minute window.
+Because `process()` uses two API calls, you can only use `process()` 50 times during that 10 minute window.

 ## 💾 Installation
 The package is on the NPM registry as `faceapp`.
 Simply install it with your NPM client of choice.